-Sanctions related to Burma were enacted under the Special Economic Measures Act to respond to the human rights and humanitarian situation in Burma.
+Sanctions related to Myanmar were enacted under the Special Economic Measures Act to respond to the human rights and humanitarian situation in Myanmar.
 On December 13, 2007, the Special Economic Measures (Burma) Regulations came into force.

 The measures implemented by the Regulations, as amended, include: